Sign language interpreting, along with multilingual interpreting, is used to enable effective communication at conferences all over the world.

 When using visual aids or performing demonstrations, therefore, the speaker must give the interpreter time to relay the message before he can call their attention to the slide or whiteboard.
 While this admittedly slows the presentation down, it does give deaf attendees more time to digest what’s going on, ensuring all attendees are on the same page.

 Position Interpreters Where Audience Members Can See Them

 One of the most important considerations when hosting a conference with sign language interpreters is ensuring that they are positioned where audience members can clearly see them.
 For example, ff your speaker will be standing on a stage, place the interpreter on stage as well.

-In addition, you should reserve seating in the front rows for hearing-impaired attendees so they have an unobstructed view of the interpreter as well as the presentation.
+In addition, you should reserve seating in the front rows for deaf and hard of hearing attendees so they have an unobstructed view of the interpreter as well as the presentation.

 How Accredited Language Can Help

 The true measure of a conference’s success is not the number of attendees, but rather the reach and clarity of the information presented.
 If done properly, sign language interpreting is a great step toward making the conference’s message more accessible to the deaf and hard of hearing.

 If you’re hosting an upcoming conference and require sign language interpretation, contact the professionals at Accredited Language today.
 With more than 35 years of experience, we are the premier source for language support.